 Harvard Business School researcher Michael Luca analyzed Yelp ratings across Seattle restaurants.
 Independent venues with a one star lift saw revenue grow between 5 and 9 percent in the working paper.
-That finding inspired the free Review Revenue Calculator so you can see how higher scores might influence your own numbers.
+That finding is the starting point for the free Review Revenue Calculator.
+The goal is simple: show how higher scores might affect your own numbers before you commit to a bigger review program.
 Yelp is referenced here only as the research source, not as a supported platform.

 What the Harvard study tells local operators